Trillion Tree Campaign: Billion Tree Campaign

 The Green Belt Movement began its activity in Africa in 1977, eventually planting more than 30 million trees.

 The Billion Tree Campaign was inspired by Nobel Peace Prize laureate Wangari Maathai, founder of the Green Belt Movement.
 When an executive in the United States told Maathai their corporation was planning to plant a million trees, her response was: "That's great, but what we really need is to plant a billion trees."

 The project was launched in 2006 by the United Nations Environment Programme (UNEP) under the patronage of Prince Albert II of Monaco and the World Agroforestry Centre-ICRAF as a response to the challenges of climate change, as well as to a wider array of sustainability challenges from water supply to biodiversity loss, and achieved the initial target of planting a billion trees in 2007.
 The billionth tree, commonly known as an African olive, was planted in Ethiopia in November 2007.

 In 2008, the campaign's objective was raised to 7 billion trees, a goal which was surpassed three months before its target of the climate change conference that was held in Copenhagen, Denmark, in December 2009.

-The 2-billionth tree took root as part of the United Nation's World Food Programme agroforestry initiative.
+The 2-billionth tree took root as part of the United Nations World Food Programme agroforestry initiative.
 The campaign's target was then raised to seven billion trees.
 In 2009, UNEP mobilized action across the globe through the "Twitter for Trees" campaign.
 UNEP pledged to plant one tree to feed into the Billion Tree Campaign for every follower who joined from 5 May 2009 to World Environment Day on 5 June 2009.
 The campaign was a success, with 10,300 people following the page by World Environment Day.

 The World Organization of the Scout Movement also planted trees under the campaign, in line with its mandate to study and protect nature across several countries.

 United Nations Peacekeeping missions also joined the campaign and planted trees within their field missions in East Timor, Ivory Coast, Darfur, Lebanon, Haiti, Congo, and Liberia, among others.